05/02/2008 English German

 Automatic camera radar traps are illegal in the USA, but unfortunately, there are more and more speed cameras at traffic lights, which apparently are allowed due to a legal loophole.
 And recently, a letter from the "Department of Traffic Enforcement" arrived, stating that our new car, the so-called "Rocket," ran a red light on the east side of the Bay in the Emeryville district (Alameda County).

-Figure [2]: The scammer intersection in Emeryville.
+Figure [2]: The money-making intersection in Emeryville.

 The "ticket" wasn't exactly cheap, 381 dollars!
-The city of Emeryville, a thoroughly rundown East Bay rat hole, apparently needs every cent and is happy to squeeze innocent visitors from the world city of San Francisco, who don't want to waste time in the godforsaken place and quickly pass through!
+The city of Emeryville, a thoroughly rundown East Bay rat hole, apparently needs every cent and is happy to squeeze innocent visitors from the metropolitan city of San Francisco, who don't want to waste time in the godforsaken place and quickly pass through!

-attendance at a traffic school so that the car insurance company does not find out about the incident.>
+Figure [4]: The court is being lenient and allows attendance at a traffic school so that the car insurance company does not find out about the incident.

 To avert this misfortune, there is the option to pay a slightly higher fee ($410) and spend a day in a traffic course ("Traffic School").
-While this doesn't directly save money, you still receive a point, but your car insurance doesn't find out about it.
+While this doesn't directly save money, you still receive a point, but your car insurance won't find out about it.
 However, this is only possible if you haven't used this trick in the last 18 months.

-Figure [5]: The insatiable court charges an additional fee
+Figure [5]: The insatiable court charges an additional fee if one attends traffic school.

 The training lasts 8 hours and is conducted by specialized and licensed private companies, which you can choose from a list.
 To prevent people from getting bored while studying, there are even comedy schools where comedians present the dry traffic rules with humor!
 Personally, I prefer to sit at home and drink my beer, so I chose an online school.

-You can pause the course as often as you like, but altogether I've already spent about eight hours in front of the computer.
+You can pause the course as often as you like, but altogether I spent spent about eight hours in front of the computer.
 You have to be as watchful as a hawk and read the text on the pages very carefully, because after each chapter there is an interim exam where you have to answer 10 multiple-choice questions without any mistakes.
 If you get one or more wrong, another ten partially different questions will follow.

-To ensure that the driving school knows that the same test-taker is sitting in front of the computer the entire time and hasn't handed over the task to a friend, you have to answer ten personal questions at the beginning of the course (Figure #13): how many siblings you have, what your favorite sport is, and so on.
+To ensure that the driving school knows that the same test-taker is sitting in front of the computer the entire time and hasn't handed over the task to a friend, you have to answer ten personal questions at the beginning of the course (Figure 6): how many siblings you have, what your favorite sport is, and so on.
 Then, at random intervals during the course, one of these questions will pop up, and you must know the correct answer within 90 seconds.
-Since, for security reasons, I never answer such questions truthfully, I actually had to save the answers I provided externally!
+Since, for security reasons, I never answer such questions truthfully, I actually had to save the answers I provided separately!

-Figure [6]: Ten questions whose answers you need to
+Figure [6]: Ten questions whose answers you need to know for the attendance check.

 The questions in the final exam are not easy.
 One example was: How many fatal traffic accidents were there in the USA in 2005 that were caused by drunk driving?
 The options are (a) 16,000, (b) 25,000, (c) 5,000, or (d) 10,000.
 Or: "What should you be aware of if your car breaks down and you park it on the side of the road?"
 Possible answers are: (a) Watch out for tall grass, (b) open the trunk, (c) park the car facing oncoming traffic, or (d) turn on the high beams.
 If you haven't read the text beforehand, you're out of luck.
 Would you have known?
 The answers will be in the next newsletter.